FrendsPlatform/Frends.GooglePubSub/Frends.GooglePubSub.Publish/README.md

 ## Installing

-You can install the Task via frends UI Task View or you can find the NuGet package from the following NuGet feed https://www.myget.org/F/frends-tasks/api/v2.
+You can install the Task via Frends UI Task View or you can find the NuGet package from the following NuGet feed https://www.myget.org/F/frends-tasks/api/v2.

 ## Building